 The Strategies You Need to Follow Up With:

-You should always have email automations in place for after someone either opts in or abandons the checkout process.
+- You should always have email automation in place for after someone either opt-in or abandons the checkout process.

-Use tags to segment your lists and automate the process for someone becoming a lead to get tagged, then when becoming a customer that lead tag is removed and a new customer tag is added.
+- Use tags to segment your lists and automate the process for someone becoming a lead to get tagged, then when becoming a customer that leads tag is removed and a new customer tag is added.

 3. Retargeting Prospects With Paid Traffic